-Ullman, a Democrat, was the representative for Oregon's 2nd congressional district from 1957 to 1980.
+Ullman was the representative for Oregon’s 2nd congressional district and was a Democrat.
+He served from 1957 to 1980.

 Ullman is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1980 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).